selcukorkmaz/fastml/README.md

 <img src="man/figures/fastml_hex.png" align="right" width="95"/>

-# fastml: Guarded Resampling for Safe and Automated Machine Learning in R
+# fastml: Guarded Resampling Workflows for Safe and Automated Machine Learning in R

-**fastml** is an R package for training, evaluating, and comparing machine learning models under *architecturally enforced, leakage-safe resampling*.
+**fastml** is an R package for training, evaluating, and comparing machine learning models with a guarded resampling workflow.
-Rather than introducing new learning algorithms, fastml focuses on **guaranteeing methodological correctness** by binding preprocessing, model fitting, and evaluation inseparably to the resampling loop.
+Rather than introducing new learning algorithms, fastml focuses on **reducing leakage risk** by keeping preprocessing, model fitting, and evaluation aligned within supported resampling paths and resampling configurations.

 In fastml, *“fast” refers to the rapid construction of statistically valid workflows*, not to computational shortcuts.
 By eliminating entire classes of user-induced errors—most notably preprocessing leakage—fastml allows practitioners to obtain reliable performance estimates with minimal configuration.

 ## Core Principles

-- **Guarded Resampling by construction**
+- **Guarded resampling workflow**
-  All preprocessing and model fitting are re-estimated independently within each resampling split.
-Global preprocessing is structurally disallowed.
+  When the guarded resampling path is used, preprocessing and model fitting are re-estimated independently within each resampling split.
+This reduces leakage risk, but does not prevent users from supplying preprocessed inputs.

-- **Leakage prevention, not detection**
+- **Leakage risk reduction, not guarantees**
-  fastml prevents common leakage modes (e.g., global scaling, imputation, batch correction before resampling) rather than relying on user discipline or post hoc checks.
+  fastml can mitigate common leakage modes (e.g., global scaling or imputation before resampling) when workflows are fit within resamples.
+It does not universally prevent all leakage scenarios.

 - **Single, unified interface**
-  Multiple models can be trained and benchmarked through a single call, while internally enforcing correct interaction between resampling, preprocessing, and evaluation.
+  Multiple models can be trained and benchmarked through a single call, while internally coordinating resampling, preprocessing, and evaluation in supported paths.

 - **Compatibility with established engines**
   fastml orchestrates existing modeling infrastructure (recipes, rsample, parsnip, yardstick) without modifying their statistical behavior.

 ## Features

-- **Architecturally enforced preprocessing isolation**
+- **Preprocessing isolation within resampling**
-  All transformations (scaling, imputation, encoding, feature construction) are learned strictly from training folds and applied to assessment folds.
+  Transformations (scaling, imputation, encoding, feature construction) are learned from training folds and applied to assessment folds when the guarded resampling path is used.

 - **Support for multiple algorithms**
   Includes tree-based models, linear and penalized models, kernel methods, neural networks, and boosting approaches via established engines.

 - **Hyperparameter tuning within guarded resampling**
-  Grid and Bayesian tuning are performed safely inside the resampling loop.
+  Grid and Bayesian tuning run inside the resampling loop when resampling is enabled.

 - **Consistent performance evaluation**
-  Metrics such as Accuracy, ROC AUC, Sensitivity, Specificity, Precision, and F1 are computed without leakage.
+  Metrics such as Accuracy, ROC AUC, Sensitivity, Specificity, Precision, and F1 are computed from evaluation outputs and reflect the configured resampling or holdout strategy.

 - **Visualization and comparison tools**
   Built-in plots facilitate comparison across models while preserving statistical validity.

+- **Resampling options**
+  Supports common resampling schemes (e.g., CV, repeated CV, grouped, blocked, rolling origin), with task-specific limitations noted in the function documentation.

 ## Installation